-Prerequisite(s): ECED-150, ECED-160 Corequisite(s):
+Prerequisite(s): ECED-150, ECED-160

-ECED-220 Observation and Record Keeping
+ECED 220 Observation and Record Keeping 3 cr.

 In this course, students will examine the importance of and various methods of observation as a crucial aspect of the teacher's role in the early childhood classroom.
 The role of observation in assessing students and planning appropriate curriculum will be addressed.
 Students will make numerous formal observations (covering all the developmental domains) of one typically developing child.
 Together these formal observations along with photos, audiotapes, drawings as well as activity plans will comprise a case study to be submitted at the end of the course.

-Prerequisite(s): ECED-160
+Prerequisite(s): ECED-160 Corequisite(s): none

-ECED-225 Practicum/Seminar II
+ECED 225 Practicum/Seminar II

 Students will work in an approved (licensed) setting for 112 hours under the supervision of a certified professional.
 Weekly seminars are planned to support and review students' experiences.
+Topical focus:

-Topical focus: Motor skills, cognition, creative skills, self-concept and emotional growth and development.
+Motor skills, cognition, creative skills, self-concept and emotional growth and development.
 Students submit documentation relating theory to practice.

-Prerequisite(s): ECED-175 and ECED department approval Corequisite(s):
+Prerequisite(s): ECED-175 and Department approval Corequisite(s): none

-ECED-250 The Developing Curriculum
+ECED 250 The Developing Curriculum 3 cr.

-This course is an exploration of a curriculum framework that sets forth a philosophy of early education, including learning goals and objectives for young children, as well as developing guidelines for teaching, that address all aspects of the child's development
+This course is an exploration of a curriculum framework that sets forth a philosophy of early education.
+This framework includes learning goals and objectives for young children, as well as developing guidelines for teaching, which address all aspects of the child's development.

-Prerequisite(s): ECED-200, ECED-210, ECED-220 Corequisite(s):
+Prerequisite(s): ECED-200, ECED-210, ECED-220

-ECED-260 Early Childhood Program Administration CREDITS: 3
+ECED 260 Early Childhood Program Admin 3 cr.